izmir10/lanefinder/README.md

 *- It was time consuming to locate some of the elements, because there were a number of elements sharing same attributes and values with quite long class names at the DOM.
 This can be overcome by increasing unique id's in the HTML source.
 This will also make the test framework easy to maintain.*

-*- As a final remark; this was the first time I used used Playwright.
+*- As a final remark; this was the first time I used Playwright.
 So I needed to learn and implement a new tool in a very short time for this task.
 Thus I could not avoid hardcoding or implement POM.*

 *But it was fun though!*